rubenmfr91/rubenmfr91/README.md

 Here’s a little about me:

 - ☁️ Microsoft Azure - Amazon Web Services
-- 🔭 I’m actually working at Helops.io as a Developer and DevOps Engineer.
+- 🔭 I’m actually working at Helops.io as a Software Developer and DevOps Engineer.
 - 🤖 Developing my skills in Machine Learning and Generative AI on AWS.

 - 📫 How to reach me: [rubenmfr91@gmail.com]